apache/nuttx/configs/freedom-kl25z/README.txt

 ==========

-This is the README file for the port of NuttX to the Freescale Freedom K25Z board.
-This board has the K25Z120LE3AN chip with a built-in NuLink debugger.
+This is the README file for the port of NuttX to the Freescale Freedom KL25Z board.
+This board has the K25Z120LE3AN chip with a built-in SDA debugger.

 Contents
 ========